vyralnetwork/vyral/README.md

 in which users do not explicitly exert effort i.e., a user is more likely to be "infected" with an idea if more of her neighbors are.

 * [VyralSale.sol](contracts/VyralSale.sol) Driver contract that runs presale and crowdsale.
-Presale begins Dec 2, 2017 9AM EST
-  and runs for 23 days.
+Presale begins Dec 2, 2017 11 am EST and runs for 23 days.
 Crowdsale will be initialized after presale ends.
 * [Campaign.sol](contracts/Campaign.sol) Campaign manager contract that keeps track of the Referral tree and sends rewards for new referrals.
 * [Share.sol](contracts/Share.sol) Standard ERC20 token with some added logic to make it compatible with the referral mechanisms.